VishalBhuse/attryb/README.md

 - Dealer and user can Signup & Login
 - Dealer add their deeals
 - Dealers can Update & Delete Previous Deals
-- User only see the deals and filteing
+- User only see the deals and filtering
-- User has not access to delete , edit or add deals
+- User has not access to delete , edit or add any deals
-- View of deals & Filter deals

 ### SignUp Page:-